Drosophila suzukii: Agricultural management

 Due to the impact of D. suzukii on soft fruits, farmers have started to monitor and control it.
 There are different types of traps, both commercial and home-made, that are effective in monitoring it.
 Traps that use apple cider vinegar with a bait made of whole wheat dough have been successful for farmers for both capture and monitoring.
 Farmers are advised to place these traps in a shaded area as soon as the first fruit is set and to not remove them until the end of harvest.
 The traps should be checked once a week and farmers should look for the spot on the wing of the males to determine if D. suzukii is present.

 In areas where D. suzukii has already been established or where its activity has been monitored, there are different ways to control it.
 One way to manage D. suzukii is to remove the infested fruit and place it in a plastic bag in the garbage.
 This method is effective from removing D. suzukii from gardens and small areas but is difficult for farmers with larger operations to do this.
 Farmers can also harvest their soft fruit early which reduces the exposure of fruit to D. suzukii and the likelihood of damage.

 Farmers have the option of both conventional and organic sprays to control D. suzukii.
 Timing of the sprays is important to effectively controlling it.
 Since D. suzukii is more active in the morning and evening those are the best times to control it.
 Sprays should be in place prior to egg laying and the coverage needs to be thorough because adults often hide in dense portion of the canopy.
 Depending on the variety of soft fruit and laws in different states and countries, there are many types of organic and conventional sprays that are effective.
 Different laws and pre-harvest date intervals need to be kept in mind when choosing a type of spray.
 Most types of sprays need to be applied each week, at a minimum.
 To prevent resistance to certain sprays, farmers must rotate among different insecticides.

+The use of organically based attract and kill stations placed within soft berry plantings show promise in reducing SWD infestations.
+University studies employed 3" poly net disks, layered in super absorbent polymer, red raspberry concentrate, apple cider vinegar and brewers yeast, employing 1% Boric Acid as the toxicant and spaced at 18" along the exterior rows of plants providing over 60% reduction of infestation by SWD in berries.